sminez/acme-corp/README.md

 to time.
 I'm pretty satisfied with my current setup: despite running on an old, cheap HP laptop I get pretty snappy performance and I'm yet to see any random crashes (other than while I'm actively tinkering of course).

 With that in mind, acme-corp is written to be as simple as possible while still being readable.
 So, little to no magic hacks, comments and links around any of the more esoteric pieces of code (in particular the use of `sam` expressions to manipulate window content) and configuration by modifying the source.
 As much as I love writing parsers and command line utilities, it really is far easier to just pull simple things from environment variables and hard code the rest.
-If you want some different behaviour?
-Fork the repo!
-And please raise a PR or an issue with your changes: I'm learning as I go and your way may be something I want to use as well!

-All that said, I'm not making any promises to support this codebase in any way: if you find a bug by all means report it but don't expect me to be active on the issue tracker ;)
-This is a hobbby project for me and my interest in it rises and falls depending on my free time (limited with two kids) and my focus on this vs any other hobby project.

 ### Installation